srfoster/socratic-coding/meta-coders-landing-page/README.md

 ![](./README-img/screen-shot1.png)
 What should I do next?

-**Master** Your various sections in the wirefram look like bootstrap jumbotrons, so let's start with those.
+**Master** Your various sections in the wireframe look like bootstrap jumbotrons, so let's start with those.
 Use `(div class: "jumbotron")` to make as many sections as there are in your wireframe.
 (Screenshot when complete.)

 > **Apprentice** It looks like it worked!
 ![](./README-img/screen-shot2.png)
 What should I do next?

 **Master** Almost.
 Add `(bootstrap-files)` to the list of pages you're `(render ...)`ing (so the `bootstrap.css` gets rendered).
 And wrap your page's content in `(content ...)` instead of `(html (body ...))` -- which will wrap your content in the correct `<html><head></head><body></body></html>` structure along with the necessary includes for bootstrap's css.
 Oh, and put something in each jumbotron, so we can see if we're getting closer to the wireframe.
 (Screenshot.)

 > **Apprentice** I ran into an error while I was trying to add `(bootstrap-files) to the list of pages I'm rendering.
 What did I do wrong?
 ![](./README-img/screen-shot3.png)